16" Telescope project

 14.- First tests.

 Once the telescope is finished, we collimated it for the first time.
 This operation resulted to be very easy and precise.
 The mirror supports work fantastic!
 Then we went on with the first tests.
 The first test in conditions (in the mountains, with low light pollution) has been carried out on 27 July 2018.
-It was precisely the night of the longer eclipse of this century.
+It was precisely the night of the longer moon eclipse of this century.
 The results were excellent and the telescope works pretty good.

 15.- Improvements.